exekube/base-project/README.md

 ```

 ### Step 2: Initialize the live/dev environment on Google Cloud Platform:

+> You will need a Google Cloud Platform Organization ID and Billing ID for the next step of this tutorial.
+Use this [Google Cloud guide](https://cloud.google.com/resource-manager/docs/creating-managing-organization) to create a your Organization ID.
+To get a Billing ID, you can create a GCP Free Trial account under the organization and get $300 free to use on the platform.

 2a.
 Set variables for the project's live/dev environment (in your shell):